-The 18th national Assembly of the National Coalition of Advocacy Schemes should be taking place in October.
-Unfortunately, this has been delayed due to the ongoing Covid 19 crisis.
-We will shortly announce details of a virtual event that is to be held later in the year.
+The 18th national Assembly of the National Coalition of Advocacy Schemes has been delayed due to the ongoing Covid 19 crisis.
+However, we can now confirm that it will be held via Zoom on Tuesday 15th December.
+Further details can be found on our 'Events' page.

 Caring Cooks Project - Sandwell Advocacy